10 Masterful Email Marketing Campaign Examples

 Uber is a ride-sharing app known for its straightforward, simple, and easy-to-use nature.
 Naturally, their email marketing campaigns adopt this same tone and style.

-Since they’re dealing with customers who are likely on the go, they get right to the point of what they’re trying to communicate with an easy-to-understand CTA—usually a link so those interested can learn more about Uber’s promotions.
-The language they use is simple but effective.
+• Clear CTAs.
+Since they're dealing with customers who are likely on the go, they get right to the point of what they're trying to communicate with an easy-to-understand CTA.

 This promotional email shows how good Uber is at email marketing.
 It gets right to the point of touting a sale on its annual Uber Pass membership and has an understanding of whether that subscriber might be interested in the deal.
 The minimalist email design also forces the app user to focus solely on the message.